 Generally, when antidepressants are switched, either (1) discontinuing one antidepressant followed by initiating the new one or (2) gradual cross-tapering between the two antidepressants is recommended.
-However, given the lack of controlled evidence, the switching strategy is highly individualized and driven by the pharmacological properties of both antidepressants and specific patient- and illness-related factors.[27]
-There are differing opinions about the exact duration and schedule of dose titration because of the lack of evidence from controlled trials in this area.[27]
+However, given the lack of controlled evidence, the switching strategy is highly individualized and driven by the pharmacological properties of both antidepressants and specific patient- and illness-related factors.[23]
+There are differing opinions about the exact duration and schedule of dose titration because of the lack of evidence from controlled trials in this area.[23]

 Switching from a serotonergic antidepressant with a longer half-life (or one that has an active metabolite with a longer half-life, e.g., fluoxetine) to another serotonergic antidepressant may carry the risk of developing serotonin syndrome, depending on when one medication is stopped and the second one is started.
-The risk of serotonin syndrome in these cases will also depend on the doses of both medications and the schedule of crosstaper.[27]
-For more information, see the Serotonin syndrome section.
+(Refer to the Serotonin syndrome section of this summary for more information.)
+The risk of serotonin syndrome in these cases will also depend on the doses of both medications and the schedule of cross-taper.[23]

 For the discontinuation of serotonergic antidepressants, it is strongly recommended that antidepressants be tapered gradually to minimize the risk of serotonin discontinuation syndrome.
-For more information, see the Serotonin discontinuation syndrome section.
+(Refer to the Serotonin discontinuation syndrome section of this summary for more information.)

 As with switching antidepressants, specific medication-related factors and patient- or illness-related factors need to be considered when patients are tapered off antidepressants, but the precise taper strategy is highly individualized.
 The half-life of antidepressants is a critical factor in stopping antidepressants.
 Generally, the shorter the half-life of an antidepressant, the higher the risk of discontinuation syndrome.
-See Table 4 for a list of antidepressants and the risk of serotonin discontinuation syndrome.
+(Refer to Table 3 for a list of antidepressants and the risk of serotonin discontinuation syndrome.)

-Table 4.
+Table 3.
 Antidepressants and Risk of Serotonin Discontinuation Syndrome

 Agent Risk ^a Comment(s)

-SSRIs
+SSRI

 Citalopram ++

 Escitalopram ++

-Fluoxetine Very long half-life; generally, no taper required
+Fluoxetine + Very long half-life; generally, no taper required

 Fluvoxamine ++

 Paroxetine +++

 Sertraline ++

 Vilazodone ++

-SNRIs
+SNRI

-Desvenlafaxine + ~2% risk
+Desvenlafaxine + ~2% risk; no taper required for most patients

 Duloxetine ++

 Levomilnacipran ++

 Venlafaxine +++

-TCAs
+TCA

 Clomipramine ++ Most serotonergic TCA

 Other TCAs +

-Other antidepressants
+Other antidepressant

-Bupropion Minimal to no risk
+Bupropion + Minimal to no risk

-MAOIs
+MAOI

-Mirtazapine Minimal to no risk
+Mirtazapine + Minimal to no risk

-Trazodone Doses <150 mg/d carry minimal to no risk
+Trazodone ++ Doses <150 mg/d carry minimal to no risk

-MAOI = monoamine oxidase inhibitor; SNRI = serotoninnorepinephrine reuptake inhibitor; SSRI = selective serotonin reuptake inhibitor; TCA = tricyclic antidepressant; + = low risk; ++ = moderate risk; +++ = high risk.
+MAOI = monoamine oxidase inhibitor; SNRI = serotonin-norepinephrine reuptake inhibitor; SSRI = selective serotonin reuptake inhibitor; TCA = tricyclic antidepressant; + = low risk; +++ = moderate risk; +++ = high risk.